reimertz/ixd-Prototyping-in-Interaction-Design/lego-robots/index.md

-Assigment 1 - Lego Robots
+Assignment 1 - Lego Robots
 =========================

 ## Analyze time constraints and complexity of the problem